rcsaquino/obsidian-auto-filename/README.md

             - My Notes/Quick Notes
             - Fleeting Notes
             - /
+    - Include subfolder
+        - Toggle
+        - Also target files in subfolders of target folder.
+        - Default: off
     - Character count
         - Field: accepts number from 10 to 100.
         - Auto Filename will use the first x number of characters in file as filename.